yghokim/omnitrack_android/README.md

 **This project is a part of _OmniTrack Research Kit_** (https://github.com/OmniTrack/omnitrack_research_kit)

-This project is dependend on the external config files injected by another system, thus not intended for a standalone build.
+This project depends on the external config files injected by another system, and thus not intended for a standalone build.

 For more information, Refer to the documentation of the OmniTrack Research Kit. (https://github.com/OmniTrack/omnitrack_research_kit/wiki)